chelseadole/pyramid-learning-journal/README.md

 * pip install this package as well as the testing set of extras into your virtual environment.

-* $ initialize_db development.ini to initialize the database, populating with random models.
+* $ initialize_db development.ini to initialize the database

 * $ pserve development.ini --reload to serve the application on http://localhost:6543